 - loading and servicing

-The RASF mandate can also be used to inform the development of a business case (to justify funding for a project) or network operating plan (i.e. how traffic signals are managed and prioritised).
+RASF mandates can also be used to inform the development of a business case (to justify funding for a project), or inform network operating plans, such as, how traffic signals are managed and prioritised.

 Guidance and support

 If you are a transport planning practitioner and want more information or guidance about using the Roads and Streets Framework, contact our team at RASF@at.govt.nz.